Skip to content

 Yes, you can create custom roles and assign specific rights based on your organization’s needs.
 However, we recommend using our predefined templates for common scenarios via import.

-What happens if a user has multiple roles in account or a team?
+What happens if a user has multiple roles in an account or team?

-When a user has multiple roles in a team, their permissions are combined using a logical OR.
-If any role grants a certain right, the user has that right.
-We actually recommend creating roles with only few rights necessary for a specific use case rather than creating one role with all rights.
-This allows more granular access management.
+If a user has multiple roles in a team, their rights are combined using a logical OR.
+If any role grants a specific right, the user has that right.
+We recommend creating roles with only the necessary rights for a specific use case rather than one role with all rights.
+This allows granular access control.

-I have account-admin role but can’t change my own roles on account-level, why?
+I have the “Account Admin” role but can’t change my own roles at the account level.
+Why?

-Is it possible to assign different roles to the same user across multiple teams?
+Is it possible to assign different roles to a user across multiple teams?

-Yes, users can have different roles in different teams, giving them various permissions depending on the team they are in.
+Yes, users can have different roles in different teams, which gives them varying rights depending on the team.

 Can I delete roles?

-Yes, roles that are not assigned to any users can be deleted.
+Yes, roles that are not assigned to any user can be deleted.

-Why does a system role not show all rights available?
+Why doesn’t a system role show all available rights?

-System roles only show those rights that are active, with makes the view shorter and you don’t have to scroll a lot to see all rights.
+System roles only display active rights, making the view shorter so you don’t have to scroll as much to see all rights.

-I want to make changes to a role’s rights but it doesn’t work.
+I want to change a role’s rights, but it’s not working.
 Why?

-This is likely due to the fact that it’s a system role.
-Those rights’ cannot be edited.
-If you try to change the rights of a custom role and it still doesn’t work, you might not have the right to make changes to roles.
+This is likely because it’s a system role.
+The rights of these roles cannot be edited.
+If you’re trying to change the rights of a custom role and it still doesn’t work, you might not have the right to edit roles.

-Is it possible to use the same credentials to access other account(s)?
+Can I use the same login credentials to access other accounts?

-Yes, Pulse supports multi-accounting, which is great for several use cases, i.e., handling multiple legal entities within the same organization or if you want to use Pulse in a completely different scenario like running your local sports club, managing community events, or organizing neighborhood activities, all while keeping them separate from your business operations.
-Once logged in, every user can create further accounts.
-If you were invited to another account choose “use existing credentials” on the “join”-page.
+Yes, Pulse supports multi-accounting, which is ideal for several use cases, such as managing multiple legal entities within the same organization or using Pulse in a completely different context—like managing your local sports club, organizing community events, or planning neighborhood activities—all separate from your business operations.
+Each user can create additional accounts once logged in.
+If you’ve been invited to another account, select “use existing credentials” on the join page.